tomwhartung/artsyvisions.com/README.md

     - [ ] SeeOurMinds.com
   - [ ] Leia and Han
   - [ ] Trixie and Shae
-- [ ] Ensure base.html on each site has a meta tag for the description
-- [ ] Finish up and launch the new django version of tomhartung.com
-- [ ] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
-  - [ ] See TomHartung.com for the preferred sequence
-  - [ ] ArtsyVisions.com
-  - [ ] Groja.com
-  - [ ] SeeOurMinds.com
-- [ ] SeeOurMinds.com - continue adding affiliate marketing links - Phase II
-  - [ ] See list in notebook
-  - [ ] Always fix pages referred to by stories on ArtsyVisions.com
-- [ ] SeeOurMinds.com image page
-  - [ ] Fix alignment of title and Back button
-- [x] New promotional business cards
-  - [x] One side: Groja.com/about
-  - [x] Other side: ArtsyVisions.com
-- [ ] Revisit Google Analytics and refine settings and code as necessary
-  - [ ] Add events for ArtsyVisions.com
-  - [ ] Add events for conversions on Groja.com
-  - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
-- [ ] Centering the score on seeourminds.com's image page would be nice
-- [ ] Making the score on seeourminds.com's image page responsive would also be nice
 - [ ] Check database used by all conversions on groja.com
   - [ ] Ensure current version of DB is backed up
   - [ ] Ensure process updates DB